plclub/cbpv-effects-coeffects/artifact-overview.md

 Call-by-Push-Value" and contains mechanically verified proofs of the major theorems in the paper, developed using the Coq/Rocq proof assistant.

-Two versions of the paper have been included with the artifact.
-We recommend the second version as an overview of the definitions and theorems contained in the artifact.

-1. The publication version fits into the page limit enforced by the conference.
-It includes hyperrefs to the public github repository containing this code.
+  We have included the publication version of the paper with the artifact.
+This contains hyperrefs to the public github repository containing this code.
 For space reasons, some language features that are part of the artifact are not included in this paper.

+  TODO
-2. The extended version more closely corresponds to the artifact.
+  We have also included an appendix containing the full rules, taken from an extended version of our paper that more closely corresponds to the artifact.
 This version includes references to definitions and theorems presented as footnotes so they will be available even when the document is printed.
-This version also includes an appendix where all rules have been typeset.
-This version will also be uplaoded to arXiv https://arxiv.org/abs/2311.11795 and will replace the current version at that link.
+It will be uploaded to arXiv https://arxiv.org/abs/2311.11795 and will replace the current version at that link.

 ## Dependencies